openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 Another type of node replacement is elimination of a node.

-To eliminate a node, OpenVINO™ has a special method that considers all the limitations of OpenVINO™ Runtime.
+To eliminate a node, OpenVINO provides a method that considers all limitations of the OpenVINO Runtime.

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp